- How does the academy differ from regular high schools?

-Due to a lack of state funding, there will be $1,500 scholar fee for the 2021 Academy.
-We know this constitutes a significant family (or school) contribution, and we wish the world were different.
+Due to a lack of state funding, there will be $250 scholar fee for the 2021 Virtual Academy.

 There will be 30 scholarships available for students who meet the state qualifications for “free or reduced lunch” and whose schools are not able to pay the scholar fee.

 Should a scholar receive one of these scholarships, their scholar activity fee will be waived.
 Nominators are to indicate if their student qualifies for free and reduced lunch, and are in need of a scholarship in their nomination survey.
 Scholarships are given on a first come, first served basis.
 Scholars will be notified at the time of their acceptance if they received a scholarship to waive their activity fee.

 Details regarding payment methods and deadlines will be provided after scholar selection has been made in March.
 If you have questions about the scholar fee, please contact MSA at moscholarsAcademy@missouri.edu.

 For in-person academies, it is suggested that scholars will need approximately $20 per week for personal expenses.
 Scholars are strongly discouraged from having large sums of money in the residence hall.
 Scholars should bring three rolls of quarters for vending and laundry machines.
 ATMs are available on the MU campus.